planetmarshall/web-algodynamic/content/scotwinter_anomaly_maps.md

 `/logbook/map/liveresults.php?g=1&loc=<latitude>%2C<longitude>&dist=<radius>&km=1&q=`
 (I determined this by performing a search and looking at the network traffic using Google Chrome's developer tools)

-The result of this request is an html file that we can parse to get the infomration we need about that particular crag, for example, here is the fragment that describes Ben Nevis
+The result of this request is an html file that we can parse to get the information we need about that particular crag, for example, here is the fragment that describes Ben Nevis

 ```html